Particles Frequently Asked Questions

 How do I escape characters?

 In Particles you never need to escape characters.
 If your particle spans across multiple lines, simply indent the child lines by one space more than their parent, leave the rest of the line as is, and ensure your particleType definition treats child particles as one block.
-Some Scroll Dialects might have the notion of escape characters in certain places, but there's no such thing at the Particles base layer.
+Some parsers might have the notion of escape characters in certain places, but there's no such thing at the Particles base layer.

 Does Particles directly map to XML or JSON?